karreng0318/PID_vs_LQR_vs_SMC_vs_MRAC-Autonomous-Car-Trajectory-Tracking/README.md

 Model Reference Adaptive Controller – Custom defined Controller function has been written here using Linear Bicycle Model.

-#Project Results and Potential Opportunities

-Key Challenges Encountered:
-- LQR Controller: Solving the Riccati equation online was difficult, so ended up calculating the gain offline for a fixed vehicle speed.
-This led to a sub-optimal performance for US City driving which has a varying vehicle speed.
-- SMC: Defining effective sliding surfaces and tuning gains were difficult, especially for US City which has varying vehicle speed.
-- MRAC: Reference model selection for US City driving and the tuning was nontrivial.
-- AI-Based Controllers: Due to time constraints, reinforcement learning or neural network controllers could not be implemented.

-The tuning of US City driving was particularly challenging and had to come up with different sliding surface for SMC and had to use different Reference model for MRAC.
-The low speed and high speed was just a Model Reference Controller without any Adaptive laws whereas for the US City driving, the Adaptive part had to be added to improve performance.

  # Tools Used
  - MATLAB 2024b
  - All controllers are written using MATLAB functions and can be converted to any language of choice if needed